dsscollection/git-github-for-stats/README.md

 This has an implication for selecting your first Git projects: you will enjoy the most gain for your pain if you pick a project that involves sharing rapidly evolving files with others.
 It is tempting to pick a quiet, private project, but you risk missing out on the main benefits of formal version control.

 Many people who don't use Git unwittingly re-invent a poor man's version of it.
 Figure depicts a hypothetical analysis of the iris data, captured in a single R source file.
 With informal version control, contributors create derivative copies of `iris.R`, decorating the file name with initials, dates, and other descriptors.
 Even when working alone, this leads to multiple versions of `iris.R` of indeterminate relatedness (Figure A).
-In collaborative settings based on email distribution, the original file swiftly becomes the root of a complicated phylogeny that no amount of "Track changes" and good intentions can resolve Figure B).
+In collaborative settings based on email distribution, the original file swiftly becomes part of a complicated phylogeny that no amount of "Track changes" and good intentions can resolve Figure B).

 <img src="diy-vs-git-solo-vs-collab.png" alt="\label{fig:diy-vs-git}A: Solo work with DIY version control via filename.
 B: Collaborative work with DIY version control.
 C: Solo work with Git.
 D: Collaborative work with Git." width="100%" />
 <p class="caption">